lachlan-00/ampache-administrator/README.md

 If you don't have composer installed to `/usr/local/bin/composer` then it will be saved to `./docker/composer`

 Clone Ampache develop to `./ampache-develop` and then clone Ampache master to `./ampache-master`

+### setup-python.sh

+This file sets up all the api folders for building python documentation

 ### setup-docker.sh